linuxdeepin/deepin-manual/manual-assets/professional/deepin-font-manager/en_US/index.md

 #### Batch Installation

 You can add multiple fonts in a batch at one time by dragging or selecting files in the Font Manager.
 Please refer to [Single Font Installation](#Single Font Installation) for the installation steps.
-Pay attention to the following points during batch installation:
+Pay attention to the following during batch installation:

 - You can install a single font or batch fonts after successful batch installation.
 - Re-installation can be performed for fonts which are already installed locally during batch installation.